ServiceStack/servicestack.net/MyApp/_posts/2024-09-11_background-jobs.md

-We decided on using SQLite as the backing store for durable jobs since it's low latency, [fast disk persistence](https://www.sqlite.org/fasterthanfs.html) and embeddable file-based database makes it ideally suited for the task which allows creation of naturally partitionable and archivable monthly databases on-the-fly without any additional admin overhead or external infrastructure dependencies making it an easy add-on into any .NET App without impacting or adding load to its existing configured databases.
+We decided on using SQLite as the backing store for durable jobs since it's low latency, [fast disk persistence](https://www.sqlite.org/fasterthanfs.html) and embeddable file-based database makes it ideally suited for the task which allows creation of naturally partition-able and archivable monthly databases on-the-fly without any additional admin overhead or external infrastructure dependencies making it an easy add-on into any .NET App without impacting or adding load to its existing configured databases.